Understanding the Negative Impacts of Drug Use and Addiction

 Reasons For Drug Use

 There are many different reasons why people begin to take drugs.
 These reasons can include environmental, developmental, and biological factors that increase the risk of drug use and addiction.
-Amongst these factors, people who suffered from mental health issues, feelings of loneliness, and experienced peer pressure from a young age are more likely to develop a drug or alcohol addiction.
+Amongst these factors, people who suffer from mental health issues, feelings of loneliness, and experienced peer pressure from a young age are more likely to develop a drug or alcohol addiction.

 Symptoms of Substance Use Disorder